Here are the cuttings (and prices) which we can provide on a seasonal basis. Please sign up for our free e-news to be advised of dates available.

 - Watch out for a notification in our e-news.
 These cuttings are seasonal and NOT available at other times of the year.

-- Cuttings will be sent out on the date advised in the e-news and you will be sent a tracking number.
+- Cuttings will be sent out on Monday, 11 April (OR the date advised in the e-news) and you will be sent details.

 - Please be prepared to open and put them into the medium immediately upon receipt.
 Here is a useful Youtube video to watch, from 4.18 minutes on.
 (It’s about Australian native plants and other plants/methods are discussed.)